marvision-ai/RoboND-DeepLearning-Project/Project_writeup.md

     # The function returns the output layer of your model. "x" is the final layer obtained from the last decoder_block()
     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```

+### Tuning Hyperparameters ###

+#### Learning rate
+I tried different learning rates, but they either overtrained, or trained very, very slow and would not end providing a good model.
+In the end the recommended learning rate for the Adam optimiser ended up being `0.005`.

+#### Batch size
+This number should be as high as your system can handle.
+If I had a better GPU I would have chosen something like `128/256`,but my GPU could only handle a batch size of around ~45.
+I chose to use 32, to give it a speed increase and have a nicer number to work with.

+#### Steps per epoch
+The formula is usually : `number of images to train on / divided by the batch size` .
+So I chose numbers between 45 -100.
+I ended up with 50 meeting requirements for my model.

+#### Validation steps per epoch
+Same as with steps per epoch, only related to number of images to validate on.
+I turned out to have better results with more steps.
+This number ended up being 64.

+#### Number of epochs
+This is the number of times you want the training to run.
+One must balance it between not training enough and overtraining.
+The right balance gives us the best performing model, in it's most general form.
+With the size of my model and the learning rate, I ended up running the training for 50 epochs.

+#### Workers
+This is the number of parallel processes during training.
+I tried different values here, but could not find any significant differences.
+So I picked 10 with the intention of speeding up the training.

+### Result
+The result of these hyper parameters gave the learning loss are shown in the figure below.
+As the figure shows the loss jumps up and down a bit, and even indicates overlearning.
+This can be much better if I provided more validation data, and also optimized the Adam optimizer more.

+The resulting IoU (Intersection of union) score is 41%.
+Over the required threshold of 40%.
+A video from the follow mode can be found at : https://www.youtube.com/watch?v=x8wavJLAT5k

+## Improvements
+#### Tensorflow implementation
+I could rewrite the project to use tensorflow, which could potentially improve the speed of training.
+This would allow me to test more models and hyperparameters.
+This would be very possible since Keras can use tensorflow as its backend.

+#### Use AWS
+I could have used AWS if I wanted to train with higher batch sizes.
+I decided not to, as my computer was able to withstand the punishment I gave to it.

+## Summary
+In all, this project really showed me how much time it takes to optimize hyperparameters and the uncertainty that comes with it.
+Deeplearning is still in its infant stage, and I look forward to seeing the differences a few more years of developement will provide.